Norman Island British Virgin Islands

-Norman Island is the source of the legend that Robert Louis Stevenson writes about in his book Treasure Island.
+Norman Island is the source of the legend Robert Louis Stevenson writes about in his book Treasure Island.
 We have this map of Norman Island hanging on our walls.

-Norman Island, British Virgin Islands, Map
+Norman Island British Virgin Islands Chart

-The Caves, Norman Island, British Virgin Islands
+Norman Island British Virgin Islands The Caves

 Why BVI Charter Yacht Guests love Norman Island BVI

-There are 2 bars/restaurants on Norman Island, and both are in the Bight.
+There are 2 bars/restaurants on Norman Island, both in the Bight.
 Pirates restaurant is in the southeast corner and has a dock for dingy’s.
 It is a great family spot to enjoy the water and a cold drink.
 At 5 o’clock, they let off a cannon shot to signal happy hour.
-In the corner of the bay, just next to the jetty, you can see an underwater rock wall, this was a dock from hundreds of years ago.
+In the corner of the bay, just next to the jetty, you can see an underwater rock wall, a dock hundreds of years ago.
 This dock is an indication of how much our sea levels have risen!

 It’s one of those “you never know what’s going to happen next” places.
 Sunday afternoon is a hot time to visit, as is most nights.

-They have a large following with many people who will come here and jump off the top deck naked.
+They have a large following, with many people who will come here and jump off the top deck naked.
 A water ski that holds four shots is also another attraction, as is body shots on the bar from topless women.

 Did you know?